Head & Neck Anatomy for the Cutaneous Surgeon

 This course is primarily for BSDS members, and would be ideal for senior Dermatology trainees about to undertake a Dermatological surgery fellowship, or already in post.
 It will also be useful for any Consultant colleagues with skin cancer surgery as a large part of their practice, whether they are junior, keen to advance their practice, or as a refresher.
 It may also be of interest to colleagues from other specialties (e.g. Plastic surgery, Oral & Maxillofacial Surgery, Ear Nose and Throat, Ophthalmology), who would all be welcome, and we will have a multidisciplinary faculty.
 International colleagues are also welcome to apply.
 Discount for BSDS members.

 Interactive lectures.
-Fresh frozen cadavers workshops with live video demonstrations.
+Fresh frozen cadaver workshops with live video demonstrations.
 2 delegates per head & neck specimen.
-Taught by a superb multidisciplinary faculty constituting expert surgeons from Dermatological surgery, Plastic surgery, Oral & Maxillofacial Surgery, and Oculoplastics.
+Taught by a superb multidisciplinary faculty constituting experienced and expert surgeons from Dermatological surgery, Plastic surgery, Oral & Maxillofacial Surgery, and Oculoplastics.
 High ratio of faculty to delegates.
 Informal collegiate atmosphere.

 Set in a fascinating and exciting major UK city well placed for travel access and an accompanying holiday if desired.